-Ms. Wilson is Vice-Chair of the Chartered Professional Accountants of Canada, a position held since October 2021.
+Ms. Wilson is Chair of the Chartered Professional Accountants of Canada, a position held since October 2023.
+She previously served as Vice-Chair of the Chartered Professional Accounts of Canada from October 2021 to October 2023.
 She is the former Chief Executive Officer of Dentons Canada LLP and was a member of the global leadership team, serving on the Global Board and Global Management Committee from July 2017 to January 2022.
 Prior to this role, Ms. Wilson was an audit partner at KPMG from 2000 to 2016 and served as Managing Partner at KPMG in the Greater Toronto Area from 2009 to 2016.
 Between 2005 and 2016, she also served as a member of KPMG's Management Committee in various leadership positions, including Canadian Managing Partner Community Leadership, Canadian Managing Partner Regions and Enterprise with responsibility for 24 regional offices across Canada, and Chief Human Resources Officer.
 Ms. Wilson is a director of IG Wealth Management, Mackenzie Inc. and Power Corporation.
 In addition, Ms. Wilson is currently a trustee and Audit Committee Chair at The Hospital for Sick Children, and a director and Audit Committee Chair at Woodgreen Foundation.
 She has previously been a director and Chair of the Toronto Region Board of Trade, director and Vice-Chair at the National Ballet of Canada, a trustee for the Ontario Science Centre, and former Governor and Audit Committee Chair for Trinity College School.
 Ms. Wilson was appointed Fellow (FCA) by the Ontario Institute of Chartered Accountants in 2004.
 She was awarded the Margot Franssen Leadership Award by MicroSkills in 2013, and the YWCA Women of Distinction Award in 2015.
 She was also named as one of WXN's Top 100 Most Powerful Women in 2008, 2011, 2018 and 2022, and was inducted into the WXN's Hall of Fame in 2022.
 Ms. Wilson was also named one of the top 25 Canadian Women of Influence in 2014.

-Board/Committee Membership [1][10] Meeting Attendance Overall Attendance
+Board/Committee Membership ^[1] Meeting Attendance Overall Attendance

-Board 10/10 100%
+Board 13/13 100%

-Audit Committee 4/4
+Audit Committee 9/9

-Risk Committee 3/3
+Risk Committee 5/5

-Special Committee 3/3

-Common Shares DSUs Total
+Co ommon Shares DSUs Total

+as at February 23, 2024 NIL 26,046 26,046

 as at February 17, 2023 NIL 21,691 21,691

-as at February 18, 2022 NIL 16,641 16,641

-Change from 2022 to 2023 NIL 5,050 5,050
+Change from 2023 to 2024 NIL 4,355 4,355

-Total Market Value of Common Shares & DSUs of IGM as at February 17, 2023 [3] \$928,592
+Total Market Value of Common Shares & DSUs of IGM as at February 23, 2024 ^[3] \$933,228

-Minimum Equity Ownership Requiremen nt \$375,000
+Minimum Equity Ownership Requirement ^[7] \$475,000

-Total Market Value Divided by Minimum Equity Requirement 2.5
+Total Market Value Divided by Minimum Equity Requirement 2.0

-Minimum Equity Ownership Requiremen nt for Directors:
+Minimum Equity Ownership Requirement for or Directors:

 Meets/Is on Track to Meet YES